 IVF treatment options in Cyprus

-Cyprus is surely one of the most attractive destinations for IVF patients, both in terms of quite liberal regulations and availability of treatment options.
-Opposite sex couples and single women can be treated and the upper age limit for IVF treatment is 50.
+Cyprus is surely one of the most attractive destinations for IVF patients, both in terms of quite liberal regulations and the availability of treatment options.
+Heterosexual couples and single women can be treated and the upper age limit for IVF treatment is 50.
 Surrogacy is allowed as well as egg freezing.
 Embryos, eggs and sperm can be stored for 10 years and then renewed if required.
-Similarly to other European countries, sex selection is allowed only for medical reasons and not for family balancing purposes.
+Similar to other European countries, sex selection is allowed only for medical reasons and not for family balancing purposes.

 Egg donor information available in Cyprus

-As stated above, egg donors may keep their personal information private for the rest of their life.
-Egg recipients, on the other hand, still get the access to a lot of important information that may be helpful in making decisions concerning their future families.
-Patients often want to know nationality, height, skin, hair and eye colour of the donor in order to be able to imagine how their future child will look like.
-In Cyprus all this all this information is made available to them, as well as such important facts like donor’s age, weight and blood type.
-Besides, it is also possible to learn what donors’ educational background and occupation is and one can access their previous donation history, too.
+In Cyprus, egg donation allows for the full anonymity of its donors.
+They may keep their personal information private for the rest of their life.
+Egg recipients, on the other hand, still get access to a lot of important information that may be helpful in making decisions concerning their future families.
+Patients often want to know the nationality, height, skin, hair and eye colour of the donor in order to be able to imagine how their future child will look like.
+In Cyprus this all this information is made available to them, as well as important facts like donor’s age, weight and blood type.
+Besides, it is also possible to learn what donors’ educational background and occupation are and one can access their previous donation history, too.

 Egg donor qualifications

 In South Cyprus the maximum allowed age for an egg donor is 35.
 By law, both egg and sperm donors have to be tested for sexually transmitted Diseases (STDs), such as HIV 1&2, Hepatitis B surface antigen (HBsAg), Hepatitis B core antibody (anti-HBc IgM), Hepatitis C (HCV), Syphilis (VDRL) and Cytomegalovirus antibody (CMV IgM).
 They are also screened for genetic conditions such as Thalassemia trait (Hb Electrophoresis) and undergo tests for the quantitative measurement of luteinizing hormone (LH), follicle-stimulating hormone (FSH) and estradiol (E2).
-Unfortunately, karyotyping is not a standard but it might be available in some clinics.
+Unfortunately, karyotyping is not universally offered but it is available in some clinics.